mjiricka/quake-like-console/README.md

  - [ ] Avoiding linear search of all windows by caching window ID somewhere?
 (In root window as a property?)
  - [ ] Remembering window geometry when unmapping and seting it back when mapping.
  - [ ] Getting command to run as a script parameter instead of hard-coded uRXVt terminal.
- - [ ] Making it work with all EWMH compliant window managers.
+ - [ ] Making it somehow work with all EWMH compliant window managers.